mivanit/dictmagic/README.md

 originally developed by @mivanit for a config manager, then moved to [knc-tools](https://github.com/knc-neural-calculus/knc-tests) for a time.
 Check out that repo for more weird tools.

 PRs and feature requests welcome!

+you can find this project on PyPI: [pypi.org/project/dictmagic/](https://pypi.org/project/dictmagic/)

 ## building
 to build the package: